 - two thin orange slices as garnish

-- Melt the chocolate along with the cream and the espresso powder in a bowl over simmering water.
-Once the chocolate is melted, take it off the water pot.
-Stir in the orange zest then set aside.
+- Once the chocolate is melted, take it off the water pot and stir in the orange zest.
+Set aside.

-- Whisk the egg yolk with the sugar in a bowl until lighter in color and texture than when you started.
+- Whisk the egg yolk with the sugar in a bowl (by hand) until lighter in color and texture than when you started.

 - Garnish with the orange slices and serve by itself or with whipped cream.